_. Cascade Recycling Center

 Virtual Visit

-Waste Management and Recycle America® built Cascade Recycling Center in 2003 at a cost of $22 million.
-The facility processes recyclables collected from King, Snohomish, Skagit and Kitsap County residences and businesses.
-The Center is not equipped to accept residential or business recyclables from the public.
+Cascade Recycling Center was built in 2003 at a cost of $22 million.
+The facility processes recyclables from King, Snohomish, Skagit, Kittitas, Chelan and Douglas counties.

-• Route trucks and trailer loads weigh in at automated scale.
+• Route trucks and trailer loads of mixed recyclables weigh in at automated Mettler-Toledo scale system

-• Toledo Unattended Automated Date Terminal - captures vehicle data and weight from reader mounted in truck
+• Toledo Unattended Automated Date Terminal captures vehicle data and weight from readers mounted in trucks

 Infeed